tzubeli/developer-portal/sdk-portal/getting-started-ios.md

 ### Add Buttons and Controls

 At this point you've probably noticed that we have no way of playing the video in the player.
-Start by creating a play/pause button, a slider (scrubber), a current position label, and a (reamaining) duration label.
-You can put the play/pause button to the left of the slider, where it generally goes, or directly on top of the player (or both!)
+Start by adding button images of your choice to the Assets catalogue of your project.
+Then, in the storyboard, create a play/pause button, a slider (scrubber), a current position label, and a (reamaining) duration label.
+For the play/pause button, in the Attributes Inspector, click the dropdown for Title and select Attributed.
+Then type in the name for the play image under Image.
+Lastly, create the outlets for all your new objects in the Controller:

 ```
     @IBOutlet weak var playPauseButton: UIButton!